Gu-Youngfeng/LASCA_CODE/README.md

 Notes for the project structure:
 - The files in the folder `core` are the main components of the algorithms.
 - The files in the folder `utils` are some useful functions for the implementation of LASCA.
 - The files in the folder `data` are the user datasets of each task.
-Since the three real-world user datasets classified, a demo user dataset is provided.
+Since the three real-world user datasets are classified, a demo user dataset is provided.

+## Citation
+This paper has been accepted by the SIGKDD 2024 conference.
+Should you find our work beneficial to your studies or work, we kindly request that you acknowledge our contributions by citing our work:

+> Yongfeng Gu, Yupeng Wu, Huakang Lu, Xingyu Lu, Hong Qian, Jun Zhou, and Aimin Zhou.
+2024.
+LASCA: A Large-Scale Stable Customer Segmentation Approach to Credit Risk Assessment.
+In Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’24).